song88180/Effective_fitness/README.md

 ### Required software and packages:

-The versions of software/packages I used are shown in the parenthesis.
+The versions of software/packages I used are shown in the parentheses.
 You can of course use different versions that suit your needs

 - Python (v3.10.10)